 The Creative Writing Program, the Cynthia Woods Mitchell Center for the Arts, the Moores School of Music, and the School of Theatre and Dance are just a few of the many supporters across campus for the Creative Work minor.
 Professors from various departments including Music, Political Science, and Philosophy have helped to shape this program of study.

 Each year the Center for Creative Work will add at least ten new students into the Creative Work minor.
 We have offered a version of the capstone course, Artists & Their Regions, regularly in recent semesters, and have filled it above capacity.
 We will attract students not only from Honors College courses such as The Human Situation, but also from creative writing workshops and other studio arts classes throughout the university.
 The Creative Work minor brings together dynamic courses from throughout the curriculum, allowing students to create a unique and compelling minor to accentuate their major area of study.
+To date, more than 100 students have enrolled in or graduated with the CCW minor.

 Requirements for the Creative Work Minor - Apply Now